Social and Media Are Splitting Up: Here’s What That Means for Marketers

 Embrace Dark Social

-So why is it dark?
+So why are marketers calling it “dark social?”
 Because marketers can’t really track it, leaving them largely in the dark about that section of the buyer’s journey.
 A customer might not even react or comment on a brand’s post before sharing it in a message to a friend to get their opinion.
-(As Stephanie Tanner would say, “How rude!”)

-But seriously, as much as we’d like them to be, consumers aren’t concerned about letting marketers know their thoughts.
-They are concerned with evaluating their thoughts with trusted friends and colleagues, which is why they bring their conversations to dark social in the first place.
+As much as we’d like them to be, consumers aren’t concerned about letting marketers know their thoughts.
+They are concerned with evaluating their thoughts with trusted friends and colleagues, which is why their conversations are happening “in the dark” in the first place.

 Integrate PR and Social Media Strategies